iGio90/IntelliJ-OpenAI/README.md

 1) download the jar from the [release page](https://github.com/iGio90/IntelliJ-OpenAI/releases).
 2) install as a regular plugin from disk ([read here](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk))
-3) click the tools menu -> OpenAI Preferences and insert your api key
+3) click the tool menu -> OpenAI Preferences and insert your api key

 ### Or build it yourself